microsoft/cvmboot/README.md

 **Thin provisioning** is performed by default but can be disabled with the ``--no-thin-provisioning`` option.
-This feature converts the original rootfs into a new thinly provisioned partition, which can be substantially smaller tan the original.
+This feature converts the original rootfs into a new thinly provisioned partition, which can be substantially smaller than the original.
 By default, the original rootfs is removed but can be left intact with the ``--no-strip`` option.

 **Resource disk usage** is enabled with the ``--use-resourcce-disk`` option.